A reader asked:

 At the moment it probably seems like getting your credit rating up is the most important thing, but that last debt does need to be repaid.
 Even after it has gone from your credit history the debt still legally exists and you should carry on repaying it.

 Can this be made faster?

-If you can get your new credit card balance down to zero, repaying it in full each month, that gives an extra boost to your credit score, see How much will my credit score change if….
-Also it may not feel like a problem, but you are still paying a high rate of interest on it, so by clearing it you stop paying any interest and you may be able to pay more to the remaining default.
+If you can get your new credit card balance down to zero, repaying it in full each month, that gives an extra boost to your credit score, see How much will my credit score change if?
+Also, it may not feel like a problem, but you are still paying a high rate of interest on it, so by clearing the balance you stop paying any interest and you may be able to pay more to the remaining default.

 Getting another credit card or a loan isn’t going to help, it will just be expensive.
 And new credit always makes your credit rating worse for the first few months!